In our store

 Structured Notetaking

-Structured notetaking is a strategy that helps students become more effective note takers.
+Structured Notetaking is a strategy that helps students become more effective note takers.
 Using graphic organizers specific to a particular text, structured notes assist students in understanding the content of their reading.

 Initially teachers create the graphic organizers, but as students become more comfortable with using structured notes they are able to construct their own, matching the structure of their graphic organizer to the structure of the texts they read.